Dehumidifier Coils Icing Up – Here’s How to Fix?

 Conclusion

-There are several different reasons that a dehumidifier might freeze up.
+There are several different reasons a dehumidifier might freeze up, and catching the issue early prevents long-term damage to the unit.